 Females with juvenile ankylosing spondylitis were found to have better health scores than those with other arthritis subtypes after 7 years.

-Hip joint involvement appears to be closely related to poorer prognosis.
+Hip joint involvement appears to be closely related to a poorer prognosis.

 50-75% patients with undifferentiated spondyloarthropathy progress to ankylosing spondylitis.